KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/crop_and_transform/transform.rst

 .. contents::

-This is the `qtblend <https://www.mltframework.org/plugins/FilterQtblend/>`_ effect.
+This is the `Qtblend <https://www.mltframework.org/plugins/FilterQtblend/>`_ MLT filter.

 Manipulates Position, scale and opacity.

-The Composition mode parameter of the effect is documented on the Qt doco under `QPainter CompositionMode <http://doc.qt.io/qt-4.8/qpainter.html#CompositionMode-enum>`_
+The Composition mode parameter of the effect is documented on the Qt doco under `QPainter CompositionMode <https://doc.qt.io/qt-5/qpainter.html#CompositionMode-enum>`_.